SheikhSAli/HR-Analytics-Project./README.md

-# HR-Analytics-Project-
-HR Analytics Project- Understanding the Attrition in HR.
+#HR Analytics Project-Understanding the Attrition in HR.